Return to top

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

-These healthier fried potatoes have all of the savory goodness of hash browns without any of the guilt!
+These healthier pan fried potatoes and onions have all of the savory goodness of hash browns or crispy skillet potatoes without any of the guilt!
 It’s super easy to make, but tastes like restaurant quality potatoes.

 These really are the best breakfast potatoes ever.
 One huge serving of this easy side dish has only 150 calories, is low in fat, and has a few grams of fiber for an added health boost.